ischeinfeld/py_nlp/README.md

 ##### Disclaimer/Excuses
 NOTE: this software is under active development.
 It is not optimized for practical use, rather for theoretical clarity.
-It iss also not commented or documented (especially in its lower level functions and classes) so as to make it friendly to any user besides myself.
+It is also not commented or documented (especially in its lower level functions and classes) so as to make it friendly to any user besides myself.